ballerina-platform/ballerina-distribution/examples/receive-email-using-service/receive_email_using_service.md

-# Receive emails using a service
+# Receive email using a service

 The email service is used to receive (with POP3 or IMAP4) emails using the SSL or STARTTLS protocols.
 This sample includes receiving emails service attached to a POP3 listener with default configurations over SSL using the default ports.
 To use IMAP4 refer to [`IMAP listener`](https://lib.ballerina.io/ballerina/email/latest/classes/ImapListener).